NCAA basketball tournament selection process: Making the brackets

 For 2011, the region names were slightly adjusted based on the locations of the regionals.
 The Midwest and South regions were replaced with the Southeast and Southwest regions, held in New Orleans and San Antonio respectively (sites that were determined when the NCAA was using city names as regional names).
 The regions reverted to the previous ones in 2012.

+The women's tournament collapsed the four regional sites to two starting in 2023.
+Each site advances two teams to the Final Four from separate brackets; the regions are numbered 1 to 4, with the number preceded by the city.